burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The compiler creates the *closure object* during parsing lambda expression.
 So essentially Lambda's generate C++ classes with overloaded `operator()`.

-It's possible to add the keyword `mutable` to the definition of a lambda expression right after the *parameter list*.
+It's possible to add the keyword `mutable` to the definition of a lambda expression right after the *lambda parameter list*.
 Doing so causes the compiler to omit the `const` keyword from the function call operator of the generated class.

 You can refer to variables with static storage duration in Lambdas.
 They are available inside the closure.
 The technical term for this is that they are *captured*.